Segment-to-Act: Label-Noise-Robust Action-Prompted Video Segmentation Towards Embodied Intelligence: Conclusion

 \textit{Observation 3} concerns metric sensitivity and benchmark coverage.
-Because positive and negative regions move in opposite directions under mixed noise, aggregate gIoU can mask failures; reporting p-/n-partitioned mIoU/cIoU surfaces boundary-specific errors and background precision.
+Since positive and negative regions shift oppositely under mixed noise, aggregate gIoU can mask failures; reporting p-/n-partitioned mIoU/cIoU surfaces boundary-specific errors and background precision.
 The consistent re-ranking between Table~\ref{tab:noise_all_single} and Table~\ref{tab:name60_mask21_noise} validates the need for our multimodal protocols and partitioned metrics to fully characterize robustness in action-based video object segmentation.